gvwilson/thirdbit/src/fiction/iffy/index.md

 the cylinders,
 and the incongruous pink chair.
 "Not quite.
-I want you to talk to become them."
+I want you to take their place."

 </section>